ACCESSIBLE PLACES TO VISIT IN EAST SUSSEX

 Drusillas Park, Alfriston, BN26 5QS Tel: 01323 874100.
-Widely regarded as the best small zoo in the country with a wide variety of animals in cleverly designed naturalistic environments, including camels, meerkats, monkeys, penguins and a host of other furry and feathered creatures.
+Widely regarded as the best small zoo in the country with a wide variety of animals in cleverly designed naturalistic environments.
 However, animals are only half the fun – Go Wild!
 Go Bananas!
-And Amazon Adventure are paradise for anyone who needs to let off steam.
-There are rides in Hello Kitty’s Secret Garden and new in 2017 Go Safari with the Safari Express train and lots more.
+Amazon Adventure are paradise for anyone who needs to let off steam.
+There are rides in Hello Kitty’s Secret Garden and Go Safari with the Safari Express train and lots more.
 New The Rainforest Carousel opening 6 April 2019.
 Some attractions in Go Safari may not be suitable for those with poor upper body control.
 The train ride is accessible to those in wheelchairs with a designated boarding area and the first carriage is wheelchair friendly but limited space for those accompanying wheelchair users.
 Don’t miss some close animal encounters in Lemurland or Eden’s Eye.
-Wheelchair access and low level viewing throughout.
-Sensory trail with booklets for the visually impaired.
+Wheelchair access and low-level viewing throughout.
 Wheelchair hire.
 Free disabled parking.
 Accessible toilets, changing room available with bench (no hoist not full Changing Places).
 Special group rates.
 Picnic areas, cafes, gift shop.
 Open all year except Christmas.
 10.00am – 6.00pm in summer.
 10.00am – 5.00pm in winter.
 Web: www.drusillas.co.uk/

 Herstmonceux Castle Grounds and Gardens, BN27 1RN Tel: 01323 833816.
 Open daily March – October.
 Please check their website for opening hours.
 The main gardens, visitor centre, tea rooms and parts of the castle tour are all wheelchair accessible.
 They have reserved parking closer to the castle gardens, tea rooms and visitor centre, please notify staff at the Ticket Office and they will direct you accordingly.
 Carers are also admitted free of charge.
 For specific concerns or questions please ring.
 Web: www.herstmonceux-castle.com

 Knockhatch Adventure Park, Hailsham, BN27 3PR Tel: 01323 442051.
 Enjoy a fun action-packed visit with rides, slides, children’s farm, falconry centre, soft play, rowing boats, trampoline, crazy golf plus lots more.
 New Dragon Castle Easter 2019.
-Refreshments, picnic tables, tarmac pathways, blue badge parking, accessible toilets and a Changing Places toilet facility is available.
+Refreshments, picnic tables, tarmac pathways, blue badge parking, accessible toilets, a Changing Places toilet facility is available.
 Adaptive skiing is also available the first Saturday of the month (except August) between 6 pm & 8 pm.
 Sat Nav postcode BN27 3JF.
 Web: www.knockhatch.com/